Our Responsibility Journey

 Recycled Precious Raw Materials

-The only way we can trust our source is to ensure we know our source.
-Our precious raw metals are from 100% recycled sources that are recognised and certified for their quality by the Responsible Jewellery council and London Bullion Market Association.
-Their refinement process and supply chain is closely monitored to ensure it meets strict social, ethical and environmental standards.
+Our workshops source our precious recycled raw metals from refineries that are certified by the Responsible Jewellery Council Chain of Custody.
+This certification assures us that the refinement process and supply chain is closely monitored to meet strict social, ethical and environmental standards.

 Otiumberg Recycling Scheme